Priscilla Presley Reveals She Has Lisa Marie’s Kids Amid Child Abuse Allegations

 Presley suffered several miscarriages over two years before welcoming healthy twin daughters Harper and Finley in 2008.
 At the time, Presley told People her life as a 40-year old mom was “chaotic bliss,” and she said her mom Priscilla was an “amazing” grandparent.

 “She is amazing,” Lisa said of Priscilla.
 “She just said, ‘I’d never leave the house if I had these two.
 I’d never do anything.’
 And I said, ‘I don’t!’
 But she isn’t ‘Grandma,’ she’s ‘Nonna,’ which is Italian for grandmother.
-She doesn’t want them getting used to ‘Grandma.'”
+She doesn’t want them getting used to ‘Grandma.”

 Gorgeous photo of Lisa Marie with her mother Priscilla and Lisa's 4 children, Riley, Benjamin, Harper and Finley♥ #lisamariepresley #lisamarie #lisapresley #presley #lmp #lmfp #yisa #princessofrock #princessofamerica #rockandroll #priscillapresley #rileykeough #benkeough #harperlockwood #finleylockwood #presleyfamily